 Observations about PCIe Bus Error severity Corrected

 It happened with my HP system and it seems that there is some compatibility issues with the HP hardware.
 The PCIe Bus Error is basically the Linux kernel reporting the hardware issue.

-This error reporting turns into nightmare because of the frequency of error messages generated by the system.
-I have noticed in various Linux forums that many HP user have encountered this error, probably HP needs to improve Linux support for their hardware.
+This error reporting turns into a nightmare because of the frequency of error messages generated by the system.
+I have noticed in various Linux forums that many HP user have encountered this error; probably, HP needs to improve Linux support for their hardware.

-Do note that this doesn’t necessarily mean that you cannot use Linux on your HP system.
+Note that this doesn’t necessarily mean you cannot use Linux on your HP system.
 You might be able to use Linux like everyone else.
 It’s just that seeing this message flashing on the screen on every boot is annoying and sometimes, it could lead to bigger troubles.

 Handling PCIe Bus Error messages if you can boot in to your Linux system

-If you see the PCIe Bus Error message on the screen while booting but you are still able to log in, you could do a workaround for this annoyance.
+If you see the PCIe Bus Error message on the screen while booting but can still log in, you could do a workaround for this annoyance.

 You can do little on the hardware compatibility front.
 I mean you (most probably) cannot go ahead and start coding drivers for your hardware or fix the existing drivers code.
 If your system works fine, your main concern should be that too much of error reporting doesn’t eat up the disk space.

 In that regard, you can change the Linux kernel parameter and ask it to stop reporting the PCIe errors.
 To do that, you need to edit the grub configuration.